act-rules/act-rules.github.io/_rules/SC1-1-1-valid-duplicate-accessible-name-for-image.md

 ---
-name: Valid use of duplicate accessible names
+name: Valid use of duplicate accessible names for images
 description: |
 	This rule checks that there is a valid reason for having a set of images with identical accessible names.